ahmedmsalim/Norvig-Sudoku-Solver-with-Python3/README.md

 # Norvig-Sudoku-Solver-with-Python3

-The solver found on http://norvig.com/sudoku.html was written to run using Python2.
+The solver found on http://norvig.com/sudoku.html was written using Python2.
 The sample files were also not easily available (broken links).

 I've updated the code to run using Python3.